CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 (lfoldl + 0 (range 1000000)) ; 1000000 because it's a high enough number, but runs to the end
 ```

 The full output with the two dumps is [here](https://pastebin.com/xkDF5rkz).
-It's a bit confusing at first, but after removing the useless information (all the data that didn't change from one to the other) and comparing the two runs, we have this:
+It's a bit confusing at first, but after removing the useless information (all the data that didn't change from one to the other) and comparing the two dumps, we have this:

 ![Memory dump beginning of program execution and last iteration](images/memory-dump.png)